oracle/learning-library/enterprise-manageability-library/enterprise_manager/setup-compute/setup-marketplaceoci-freetier.md

 6. Review and click **Create**.

+*Note: If you get an error about an invalid DNS label, go back to your Display Name, please do not enter ANY special characters or spaces.
+It will fail.*

 ![](./images/em-create-stack-3.png " ")

 7. Your stack has now been created!

-Now to create your network and instance.  *Note: If you get an error about an invalid DNS label, go back to your Display Name, please do not enter ANY special characters or spaces.
-It will fail.*

 ![](./images/em-stack-details.png " ")

 ## Step 2: Terraform Plan (OPTIONAL)
 When using Resource Manager to deploy an environment, execute a terraform **plan** to verify the configuration.
 You may skip to Step 3.

-1. [OPTIONAL]Click **Terraform Actions** -> **Plan** to validate your configuration.
+1.  **[OPTIONAL]** Click **Terraform Actions** -> **Plan** to validate your configuration.
 This takes about a minute, please be patient.

 ![](./images/em-stack-plan-1.png " ")